This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Tingling sensation or numbness

-Your caregiver will do a physical exam.
-He will ask if you have other medical conditions.
-He may order the following tests to find out what is causing your symptoms:
+Your healthcare provider will examine you.
+He or she will ask if you have other medical conditions.
+He or she may order the following tests to find out what is causing your symptoms:

-- Tilt table test: If you have problems with fainting, you may need a tilt table test.
-This test checks to see what happens to your heart and your blood pressure when you change positions.
+- A tilt table test is used to check your heart and your blood pressure when you change positions.

 How is syncope treated?

-- Tilt training: This is training yourself to stand for 10 to 30 minutes each day against a wall.
+- Tilt training involves training yourself to stand for 10 to 30 minutes each day against a wall.
 This helps your body decrease the effects of posture changes and reduces the number of fainting spells.